 - Rachael Cornwall - Head of Engagement and Development, Human Resources Services

 - Dr Liz Bradbury - Faculty of Arts, Humanities & Social Sciences; Institutional Athena SWAN Lead

-- Dr Sunrita Dhar-Bhattacharjee - Senior Lecturer, Acting Deputy Head of Department, Faculty of Business and Law; Faculty Athena SWAN Lead
+- Dr Sunrita Dhar-Bhattacharjee – Faculty of Business and Law; Faculty Athena SWAN Lead

-- Professor Jeffrey Grierson - Professor of Health and Social Care, Faculty of Health Social Care and Education; Faculty Athena SWAN Lead
+- Professor Jeffrey Grierson – Faculty of Health, Education, Medicine and Social Care; Joint Faculty Athena SWAN Lead

 - Dr Kez Latham - Faculty of Science & Engineering; Faculty Athena SWAN Lead

 - Dr Nina Lubbren - Faculty of Arts, Humanities & Social Sciences; Faculty Athena SWAN Lead

-- Dr Francesca Panin - Lecturer in Healthcare Science, Faculty of Medical Science; Faculty Athena SWAN Lead
+- Dr Francesca Panin - Faculty of Health, Education, Medicine and Social Care; Joint Faculty Athena SWAN Lead

 - Laura Douds – Students’ Union President

 - Prof Aletta Norval - Deputy Vice Chancellor (Education); Chair

 - Dr Alan White - Director of the Doctoral School, Research, Innovation and Development Office